-At a Glance: Wisconsin Clinical Laboratory Science Workforce Survey, 2010 (PDF, 3 MB)
+- At a Glance: Wisconsin Clinical Laboratory Science Workforce Survey, 2010 (PDF)

 Local Health Department Survey

-The Local Health Department Survey presents results of the annual Local Health Department Survey, which is mandated by section 251.05, Wisconsin Statutes.
+The Local Health Department Survey presents results of the annual Local Health Department Survey, which is mandated by Wis.
+Stat. § 251.05.
 In this survey, each local health department in Wisconsin provides responses to questions about the department's financing and staffing.

 Status Reports on the National Public Health Workforce

 The United States Department of Health and Human Services, Bureau of Health Professions posts research on the state of the healthcare workforce tracking shortages, trends and issues as they develop.
 BHPR - Health Workforce Studies

 The National Association for County and City Health Officials (NACCHO) has special reports on the local health department (LHD) workforce at their webpage:

 The Association of State and Territorial Health Officials (ASTHO) 2007 Public Health Workforce Report: Workforce and Leadership Development | State Public Health | ASTHO